 1. The text should start with “Introduction”, which includes the purpose, scope, the related approaches in literature and the method applied in the study.
-At the end of the text, there should be such parts as “Discussion and Conclusion” - and if any, “Suggestions”- in which the findings obtained are presented and “Suggestions” if there are any.
+At the end of the text, there should be “Discussion and Conclusion” part in which the findings obtained are presented and “Suggestions” if there are any.

 3. The Turkish title of the article should be written in bold-type using the font-size of 14; the font-character of Palatino; 15 words at most and all with capital letters; aligned in the middle; and followed by an English title written in bold-type using the font-size of 12; the font-character of Palatino; aligned in the middle; and all the words only with the initial letters being capital.
-Just below the English title, the names of the authors should be written in bold-type using the font-size of 12 and the font-character of Palatino and aligned in the middle.
+Just below the English title, the names of the authors should be written in bold-type using the font-size of 12 and the font-character of Palatino aligned in the middle.

 6. The text to be sent should be typed using the word processor of Ms Word.

 8. In studies sent to the journal, special attention should be paid to language use in terms of spelling, punctuation, grammatical accuracy, clarity, comprehensibility and so on.
 Therefore, the author is responsible for any problems and criticism likely to occur.

-The texts sent to JCER should be written using the American Psychological Association (APA) style while giving the references and the footnotes
+The texts sent to JCER should be written using the American Psychological Association (APA) style while giving the references and footnotes